hidroh/cucumber-api/README.md

 Then the JSON response root should be array
 Then the JSON response should have key "id"
-Then the JSON response should have optional key "format" of type string or null
+Then the JSON response should have optional key "format" of type string or null Then the JSON response should have required key "status" of type string and value "foobar"
 ```

 Also checkout [sample](/features/sample.feature) for real examples.
 Run sample with the following command: